Things You May Not Know About Your SOCSO Benefits

 EIS will be deducted separately and not under the SOCSO category.
 If you have been contributing to EIS and you lose your job, you will get some benefits to help you cope and start your next chapter of life without much difficulty.

-Contribution rate differs according to monthly wages.
-Here’s the contribution rates from employers and employees.
+The contribution rate is 0.2% each, from the employee and employer according to the monthly salary amount.
+Here’s the EIS contribution rates from employers and employees.

 The benefits you are entitled to are: